Color-Chan/Color-Chan.Discord/README.md

 public void ConfigureServices(IServiceCollection services) {
     //  Replace the arguments with the data of your bot.
-    //  Note: It is not secure to hardcode them in, loading them from an environment variable or from a json file is better. services.AddColorChanDiscord("TOKEN", "PUBLIC_KEY", 999999999999999); // <---
+    //  Note: It is not recommended to hardcode them in, loading them from an environment variable or from a json file is better. services.AddColorChanDiscord("TOKEN", "PUBLIC_KEY", 999999999999999); // <---

     services.AddControllers();